cdosborn/ansible-role-debug/README.md

 # Ansible Role: Debug

-This role dumps all variables in the current session to a file on the host.
+An ansible role to dump all variables in the current session to a file on the host.

 ## Requirements